 The surveyor(s) will arrive between 7:45-8:00 a.m. unless business hours, as reflected in the survey application, indicate that your organization opens at a later time.
-The suggested duration of the preliminary planning session is approximately 30 to 60 minutes.
+The suggested duration of the preliminary planning session is approximately 30 to 60 minutes, with more time added as needed to complete required evaluation activities.